Self Assessment Tax from Accountspoint

 The record-keeping requirements for limited companies are a bit more involved than those for sole traders and partnerships.

-Those running a limited company must keep and maintain records for the accounting and financial aspects of the business.
+Those running a limited company must keep and maintain records for the accounting of the business.

 At Accountspoint, we can assist you with every aspect of record-keeping.
 We can maintain your monthly accounts so that by self-assessment time, you are ready with every piece of information you need.

 So many businesses have chosen us for their accounting and business needs because of our service guarantee.
 We work with each client as a partner would.
-We work on your behalf with HMRC to ensure that your business is – and stays – compliant, so that there are no unwanted surprises.
+We work on your behalf and ensure that your business is – and stays – compliant, so that there are no unwanted surprises.